 - a.
 Parties.
-For the purpose of Order 98-05 ¶ 5, Parties means: California Department of Fish and Wildlife, Mono Lake Committee, California Trout, [and]. - b.
+For the purpose of Order 98-05 ¶ 5, Parties means: CDFW, Mono Lake Committee, and California Trout. - b.
 Service.
 Any notice or other document submitted to the Division of Water Rights pursuant to these conditions shall be simultaneously served to the Parties by electronic mail or equivalent method. - c.
 Informal Dispute Resolution.
 The Division of Water Rights shall encourage and assist the Parties to undertake informal dispute resolution.